php-etl/documentation/content/core-concept/satellite/_index.en.md

 #### From local

-The `from_local` parameter is optional and copies local `composer.json`, `composer.lock` and `vendor` files in your microservice instead creating them.
+The `from_local` parameter is optional and copies local `composer.json`, `composer.lock` and `vendor` files into your microservice instead of creating them.

 ```yaml
 version: '0.3'